-We commissioned 1,300 beautiful Snowdrops, to celebrate and remember someone this spring, which were displayed in a mass installation at the home of Charles Darwin during 30 March to 12 April 2021.
+Your chance to own one of 1,300 beautiful Snowdrops, which were displayed in a mass installation at the home of Charles Darwin in late January and early February 2023

 Your Snowdrop represents those we have loved and carry forwards in our hearts as the green shoots of spring bring hope for the future.

-Each of the 1,300 Snowdrops commissioned stands for one of the 1,300 patients we look after at any one time.
+Each Snowdrop stands for one of the 1,300 patients we look after at any one time.

-By donating and dedicating your own Snowdrop to someone you want to celebrate and remember, you have supported St Christopher’s to continue its vital work to provide the very best end of life care across south east London for those who need us most.
+By donating and dedicating your own Snowdrop to someone you want to celebrate and remember, you are supporting St Christopher’s to continue its vital work to provide the very best end of life care across south east London for those who need us most.

 We ask for a minimum donation of £35 for each Snowdrop, although you may give more if you wish.

 Once we’ve received your dedication, we will send you a thank you with a special certificate.
 This will contain the name of your loved one, so please take care to input the names correctly.

 You will be able to collect your Snowdrop, or it will be posted out to you if you have paid for postage and packing (which is added at the end of the donate process).

 If you have opted to collect your Snowdrop you can collect them by arrangement – please contact us on email@example.com to arrange collection.